Everyone. Everyday. Everlasting.

 How Everton Primary School’s current Pupil Premium strategy plan works to achieve these ultimate objectives:

 The key principles of Everton Primary School’s Pupil Premium strategy plan: At Everton Primary School, we aim to develop the teaching provision for all children, with targeted interventions where necessary.
 The needs of children in receipt of the pupil premium grant are assessed and there may be individual barriers to learning identified.
 Our priorities, however, have been identified because they will address the needs of all disadvantaged children as well as the wider school population.
+A tiered approach will be used in acknowledgement that ensuring the highest quality of teaching for all should be a main focus for spending, alongside additional expenditure on targeted support and wider strategies as necessary.
+Our Pupil Premium numbers are low, in most cohorts there may only be one child and some none at all.
+It is important that comparative percentages are viewed with caution. |

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.